Table of contents

 - the total descent

-Here you get a list of the places of interest associated with your route.
-This list appears in the order in which you encounter them along the route.
+With the "Show All" - button you can also access the full list.
+The places of interest in the list appear in the order in which you encounter them along the route.

 Here you can possibly leave a comment for the author of the route.
 It can be a compliment, a comment or a question about the route.